glucero/sysshep.vim/README.markdown

-sysshep.vim is a Vim plugin to help navigate System Shepherd web services

 Usage:
 -------

-create an http get request for the URL under the cursor and open the response body
+create an http request for the URL under the cursor and open the response body

     :SysShepURLRequest